brabster/tw-site/src/pages/articles/2018-07-29-scala-types-in-beam-pipelines/index.md

 // SCollection[((String, String, Int), Long)]
 ```

-It's not too difficult to remember these things, but I'd rather not have to.
-This is also a very simple pipeline - trying to keep track of what is what with more complex pipelines gets much harder!
+This is a very simple pipeline.
+When you've got something more complex it gets harder to keep track of what these types mean,
+and when you are working with more than one pipeline it's harder still.
+The type system can help more than it is, so let's use it.

-## Once More, With Types
+## Once More, With Type Alases

-OK, so let's back up, and use scala's `type` keyword to make the type signatures a bit more useful.
+OK, so let's back up, and use Scala's `type` keyword to make the type signatures a bit more useful.
 Our parsing function is a convenient place to introduce additional type information to flow through the pipeline.

 ```scala